AuroraStorm-sw/Portfolio-project-3/README.md

  # Credits

-- How to clear the terminal for the "clear_terminal" function: (Stackoverflow)[https://stackoverflow.com/questions/2084508/clear-terminal-in-python]
+- How to clear the terminal for the "clear_terminal" function: [Stackoverflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python)
-- How to write out one character at a time for the "punctuation_pause" function: (Stackoverflow)[https://stackoverflow.com/questions/9246076/how-to-print-one-character-at-a-time-on-one-line]
+- How to write out one character at a time for the "punctuation_pause" function: [Stackoverflow](https://stackoverflow.com/questions/9246076/how-to-print-one-character-at-a-time-on-one-line)
-- How to check if a user input is a string for entering their name: (Stackoverflow)[https://stackoverflow.com/questions/48054241/how-to-check-if-user-input-is-a-string]
+- How to check if a user input is a string for entering their name: [Stackoverflow](https://stackoverflow.com/questions/48054241/how-to-check-if-user-input-is-a-string)
-- How to use ASCII art: (GeeksForGeeks)[https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/]
+- How to use ASCII art: [GeeksForGeeks](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/)

 ## Inspiration
 Inspiration for how to build my game has been drawn from many different students on Code Institute by looking at their submitted projects and projects up for review.
 Examples of inspiration comes from [miriampayne](https://github.com/miriampayne/walkers-text-adventure), [wallacezone](https://github.com/wallacezone/little-dungeon/blob/master/little-dungeon.py), and [JamesFahey](https://github.com/JamesFahey/zombie-survival).
+Inspiration for the README is also drawn from these projects, and based off my own last READMEs for previous projects.

-Throughout the project, I've searched for answers for minor and major issues on [Stackoverflow](https://stackoverflow.com/)
+Throughout the project, I've searched for answers for minor and major issues on [Stackoverflow](https://stackoverflow.com/).